-Northwood Holocaust Memorial Day Events (NHMDE) are organised and jointly hosted by a team of some 300 volunteers, mostly but not exclusively Jewish from both Northwood United Synagogue and NPLS, as sponsoring synagogues with additional support from communities in neighbouring Borehamwood, Bushey, Belmont and Watford as well as from further afield.
-The 16th annual NHMDE took place in February 2017 and approximately 3,000 secondary school students and teachers from over 50 schools in Hillingdon, Hertfordshire and Harrow attended half-day workshops to teach young people the lessons of the Holocaust, and the dangers of discrimination and bullying.
+Northwood Holocaust Memorial Day Events (NHMDE) are organised and jointly hosted by a team of some 300 volunteers, mostly but not exclusively Jewish from both Northwood United Synagogue and NPLS, as sponsoring synagogues with additional support from communities in Borehamwood, Bushey, Belmont, Watford, Harrow and Ealing.
+The 17th annual NHMDE took place in February 2018 and approximately 3,200 secondary school students and teachers from 53 schools in Hillingdon, Hertfordshire and Harrow attended half-day workshops to teach young people the lessons of the Holocaust, and the dangers of discrimination and bullying, and to hear first hand testimony from Survivors.